House of Lords Act 1999: 2014 and 2015 reform acts

-The House of Lords Reform Act 2014 allowed peers to retire or resign, to be expelled for serious criminal offences, or to be removed for non-attendance during a whole session.
-The Act came out of a concern with the size of the chamber; a year later, in May 2015 membership stood at 787 with an additional 31 on a leave of absence.
+The House of Lords Reform Act 2014 allows peers to retire or resign, to be expelled for serious criminal offences, or to be removed for non-attendance during a whole session.
+The act came out of a concern with the size of the chamber; a year later, in May 2015 membership stood at 787 with an additional 31 on a leave of absence.
 It was presented by Dan Byles and based on earlier bills which Lord Steel had attempted to pass through parliament.
 The House of Lords (Expulsion and Suspension) Act 2015 authorised the House of Lords to expel or suspend a member for serious misconduct; expelled members are permanently barred from returning to the House.
 Unlike the 2014 Act, members did not have to have been sentenced to at least a year's imprisonment in order to be expelled for misconduct.
-The Act was introduced by Baroness Hayman to address the "narrow" circumstances for expulsion set out in the 2014 Act.
+The act was introduced by Baroness Hayman to address the "narrow" circumstances for expulsion set out in the 2014 Act.

-2016 bill to phase out hereditary peers
+Final attempts to phase out hereditary peers

 An amendment to the 1999 Act was proposed by Labour peer Lord Grocott to abolish by-elections, but was filibustered in 2016 by Conservative hereditary peer Lord Trefgarne.

+The remaining hereditary peers were excluded from the Lords by the House of Lords (Hereditary Peers) Act 2026.